TChain: An n-tuple in multiple files

 Note that in the example scripts given earlier in the tutorial (here

-are the C++ and Python versions), these TChain
+are the C++ and Python versions), these TChain definitions would

-replace the use of the TFile
+replace the use of the TFile to define the

-In The RDataframe Path, after you’ve defined the TChain
+In The RDataframe Path, after you’ve defined the TChain as above, you

-can just supply the name of the chain as an argument to RDataFrame
+can just supply the name of the chain as an argument to RDataFrame;

 e.g.,